Labrador suburb profile

 Labrador rental market trends

-The rental market in Labrador has experienced moderate growth, with house rents increasing by 3.1% over the past year to $675 per week, while unit rents have risen by 4.2% to $625 per week.
-This steady growth reflects the suburb's appeal, offering a balanced lifestyle with proximity to amenities and coastal attractions, making it an attractive option for both renters and investors.
+The rental market in Labrador has experienced steady growth, with house rents increasing by 7.1% over the past year to $750 per week, while unit rents have risen by 9.5% to $690 per week.
+This suburb continues to attract renters and investors alike, thanks to its appealing lifestyle and proximity to key amenities and the Gold Coast.

 Suburbs near Labrador